MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 The CB behavior defined in this document uses bit-rate metadata about multicast data streams coupled with policy, capacity, and load information at a network location to prune multicast channels so that the network's aggregate capacity at that location is not exceeded by the subscribed channels.

-To communicate the required metadata, this document defines a YANG {{RFC7950}} module that augments the DORMS {{I-D.draft-ietf-mboned-dorms-00}} YANG module.
+To communicate the required metadata, this document defines a YANG {{RFC7950}} module that augments the DORMS {{I-D.draft-ietf-mboned-dorms}} YANG module.
 DORMS provides a mechanism for senders to publish metadata about the multicast streams they're sending through a RESTCONF service, so that receivers or forwarding nodes can discover and consume the metadata with a set of standard methods.
 The CBACC metadata MAY be communicated to receivers or forwarding nodes by some other method, but the definition of any alternative methods is out of scope for this document.